Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Results in GQFT

 Given the vast disparity in timescales—the source's characteristic period being on the order of seconds, while the response function's period is on the order of years—the resulting signal in the time domain is highly oscillatory.
 We employ conventional time-frequency analysis methods for signal extraction.
 As the chirp signal in this context is nearly monochromatic, we can effectively analyze the distinctions between different gravitational theories by plotting a slice of the corresponding spectrogram.

-The distinctions observed in Figure \ref{dif12}-\ref{dif23} are attributed to the relative orientation with respect to the detector.
-Specifically, arm13 exhibits a notable difference compared to the other two detector arms.
-Along this arm, the plus and cross polarizations demonstrate a marked symmetry in their distribution, and the b mode fluctuations remain minimal.
-Consequently, this leads to a significant divergence in the amplitude predicted by GR and GQFT.
-This suggests that, for the specific event RX J0806.3+1527, arm13 offers enhanced capable for detecting the b mode, thereby providing a superior means of distinguishing between the predictions of GR and GQFT.
+The distinctions observed in Figures~\ref{dif12}--\ref{dif23} can be traced to the relative source--detector orientation.
+In particular, arm13 exhibits a notable behavior compared to the other two arms: along this arm, the plus and cross polarizations show a marked symmetry in their distributions, while the $b$-mode fluctuations remain small.
+Consequently, the total strain predicted by GR and GQFT can differ more strongly in amplitude.
+This suggests that, for RX~J0806.3+1527, arm13 offers enhanced capability to probe the $b$ mode and to distinguish between GR and GQFT.

-It is clear that signals corresponding to both GR and GQFT can be extracted using time-frequency analysis for any source on the sky location.
-And it can be observed that the detection of polarization modes exhibits strong dependence on the event position.
-This naturally leads to the question of whether certain sky locations are more conducive to differentiating between these two theories.
-To quantify this distinguishability, we consider a ratio of the maximum and minimum amplitudes predicted by GR and GQFT $Ratio=\dfrac{\mathrm{Max}[Amp]}{\mathrm{Min}[Amp]}$ with above analysis.
-This ratio is chosen specifically to mitigate the dependence on waveform, thereby characterizing a relative intensity.
-Meanwhile, the rate-of-change curve presented in the third part of Figure \ref{dif12}-\ref{dif23} effectively identifies the distribution of extremum, which aids in the calculation of the amplitude ratio.
-Then compute the subtraction between the ratio of GR and GQFT $Ratio_{GQFT}-Ratio_{GR} $ at each sky position.
-This value provides a reference for distinguishing different theories, and captures b-mode information.
-Based on this, we plotted a skymap covering the entire sky location as shown in Figure \ref{skymap}.
+Signals corresponding to both GR and GQFT can be extracted via time--frequency analysis for sources across the sky.
+Moreover, the detectability of polarization modes depends strongly on the source position, which motivates asking whether certain sky locations are more favorable for discriminating between the two theories.
+To quantify this distinguishability, we define an amplitude ratio $\mathrm{Ratio}=\max(\mathrm{Amp})/\min(\mathrm{Amp})$ based on the analysis above.
+This ratio is chosen to reduce sensitivity to the overall waveform normalization and to characterize a relative intensity.
+The rate-of-change curves shown in the right panels of Figures~\ref{dif12}--\ref{dif23} help identify extrema and thus facilitate the computation of the amplitude ratio.
+Because the magnitude of this difference varies non-linearly across the sky and spans a large dynamic range, therefore we applied a logarithmic scale to the sky map to visualize these differences more effectively.
+Thus we then compute the logarithmic difference between the GR and GQFT ratios $\mathrm{ln} (\mathrm{Ratio}_{\mathrm{GQFT}}-\mathrm{Ratio}_{\mathrm{GR}})$ at each sky position.
+This quantity provides a convenient discriminator and captures the contribution of the $b$ mode.
+Based on this, we plot an all-sky map as shown in Figure~\ref{skymap}.